plxity/hashnode-backup/ckiojw3s101u1qus1b5qu24l9.md

 ```

 Now what happens is even if a new city is added and there is no change in the `names` or `filter` property and `mapStateToProps` is called again.
 The names array won't be calculated again because we have used a memoized selector.
-It will return the cached result.
+It will return the **cached result**.

 Initially, when the component renders for the first time `mapStateToProps` is called for the first time and `getSortedNames` also gets called.
 After that, It caches the result for `names`.
 So whenever the state tree changes and `getSortedNames` gets called, It will check if there is any change in the `names` or `filter`.
-If there is no change it will return the cached result hence saving time in recalculating the `names` array again.
+If there is no change, it will return the **cached result** hence saving time in recalculating the `names` array again.
 If there is a change it will be calculated again and that result will be cached.
 You can read more about 'Reselect' from [here](https://github.com/reduxjs/reselect).

 That's it for this blog.
 Thank you for reading. 😃